riceissa/issarice.com/wiki/june-2016-givewell-board-meeting.md

 Some other points:

+- The official [board meeting page for this board meeting][gw] links to the audio as well as attachment PDFs.
 - It was difficult for me to tell who is talking some of the time.
 I could tell when Holden or Elie is talking, but the board members were difficult to tell apart.
 For this reason, I have left some of the speaker markers as "Male board